dndeaton/cs201_boggle/README.md

  "wordsfound.txt" file.
 This method works fairly well for larger board than can be displayed within my program due to being able to show the found words outside of the ncurses display and saving them in an easily searchable list for player(s) to compute their score.

- >Lack of built in player scoring
+ >Lack of built in player scoring:
  In my program there is currently no user interface way to enter your found words to compute your score.
 This is due to the above stated issues with filtering out duplicate words and ncurses user input.
 I instead opted to created a sorted "wordsfound.txt" file for player(s) to reference on their own.
 This also allows for players to see all the words they did not find and possibly expand their vocabulary as a result.

- >Lack of built in timer system
+ >Lack of built in timer system:
  Originially for my program I had wanted to an adjustable timer for each game that would be displayed with the board.
  This however proved to again be a bit too ambitious for my expericance and the time frame I was working in.
  I instead instruct players in the "Rules" window to set their own timer for whatever time they prefer, while listing that the standard is 3 minutes.
 Since they board can be whatever size players want, I decided that allowing them to create thier own timer was a better decision.

->Possible bugs and/or hardware limitations
+>Possible bugs and/or hardware limitations:
 Within my program it is possible to generate upto a ((2^31)-1)x((2^31)-1) board, this limitation is due to how the "atoi" function returns its integer value as a signed number thereby making it impossible to pass in a higher value.
 This is also the reason for the 10 digit limitation on number size for user innput.
 (2^31)-1 is 10 digits, therefore I limited the input string to that length for memory and error preventions sake.
 Another small flaw that came about due to the functionality of "atoi" in C11 is that my user in put filtering works for strings like "e4" or "r", but not "4ee" or "5e3" due to atoi code.
 In the case of